celo-org/docs/docs/validator/validator-explorer.md

 If you are running a validator group, one way to demonstrate your credibility to voters is claiming your validator badges by following the instructions [here](https://github.com/celo-org/website/blob/master/validator-badges/README.md).

 A critical element of this explorer is the Validator Group name, which can help voters recognize organizations or active community members.
 This name is fetched from the `account` information registered on-chain for your validator and validator group.
-In order to combat name impersonation, a group can register a domain claim within their metadata, which you can read more about [here](https://github.com/celo-org/celo-monorepo/blob/master/packages/docs/celo-codebase/protocol/identity/metadata.md).
+In order to combat name impersonation, a group can register a domain claim within their metadata.
 This verification is done by adding a [TXT record](https://wikipedia.org/wiki/TXT_record) to their domain which includes a signature of their domain claim signed by their associated account.
 This claim is then verified by the validator explorer.
 Individual users may also verify a claim using `celocli account:get-metdata`.

 For example, if a group was run by the owners of `example.com`, they may want to register their Validator Group with the name `Example`.
 The name does not need to be the same as the name of your domain, but for simplicity we do so here.
 To give credence to this name, they may want to add a DNS claim.
 They can do this by adding a DNS claim to their metadata, claiming the URL `example.com`, while simultaneously adding a `TXT Record` to `example.com` that includes this claim signed by their group address.
 Let’s go through this example in detail, using a `ReleaseGold` contract as our validator group.